Standard C++ Modules

 $ clang++ -std=c++20 -fmodule-file=foo.pcm use.cpp

-For headers which don’t have a suffix, we need to pass -xc++-header (or -xc++-system-header or -xc++-user-header) to mark it as a header.
-For example,
+For headers which do not have a file extension, -xc++-header (or -xc++-system-header, -xc++-user-header) must be used to specify the file as a header.
+For example:

 // use.cpp